infracost/docs/docs/supported_resources/overview.md

 Infracost supports over **200** Terraform resources across [AWS](aws), [Azure](azure) and [Google](google).
 Over **500** free resources have also been identified.

 The quickest way to find out if your Terraform resources are supported is to run [`infracost breakdown`](/docs#usage) with the `--show-skipped` flag.
-This shows the unsupported resources, some of which might be free.
+This shows the unsupported resources.

 You could also run the following command to only see the unsupported resources:
 `infracost breakdown --format=json | jq ".summary.unsupportedResourceCounts"`